Community Spotlight: Child Saving Institute

 • Pediatric Social Work

-• Family Empowerment program
+• Family Empowerment Program (FEP)

-Mental Health Services
+Mental Health Services:

-• Outpatient mental health services
+• Outpatient mental health therapy services

 How have you seen the organization make a difference?